apushkarev/microraw/README.md

 - **Operating System**: macOS, Linux, or Windows

 ## Installation
+0. Best to ask AI agent to do this
 1. Clone or download this repository
 2. Create a virtual environment (recommended):
    ```bash